 Step 4 of 6

 Mix all ingredients evenly to create a dough.
 Avoid over kneading to prevent it from getting hard.
 Leave the dough to set in the refrigerator for at least 30 minutes.

-Flatten dough and mould them into shapes using a pineapple tart mould or a cookie cutter.
-Place pineapple jam onto the dough.
+Flatten dough and press into shapes using a pineapple tart mould or a cookie cutter.
+Place pineapple jam on the dough.
 Brush egg wash (a mixture of 1 egg and 1 tsp of water) on the surface of the tarts.